inshalak/ray-tracer-in-one-weekend/README.md

 ## Finishing up - got lazy but will update this blog
-These are some of the new renders using Monte Carlo Path Tracing.
-Runs slow but I am working on making the Path Tracer GPU Based to add efficiency.
+These are some of the new renders using Monte Carlo Path Tracing

 <img width="670" alt="Screenshot 2023-07-27 at 3 49 55 AM" src="https://github.com/inshalak/ray-tracer-in-one-weekend/assets/104465349/41260520-dcea-4e5a-8924-819bb0c4b916">